spamstop app

 Request a free trial

-spam filter client side
+client side sender filter

-RealSender’s “spamstop” app is an efficient anti-spam solution when combined with a filter
+RealSender’s “spamstop” app is an efficient anti-spam solution

-Most email clients offer this feature.
+Most modern email clients offer this feature.

 Below is a screenshot of the “Message filter” tool in Thunderbird.